We understand that the pandemic has impacted our customers in different ways and we want to help.

 I have an overdue balance.
 Will National Grid report my debt to a credit bureau?

-Please be assured that, as our permanent policy, National Grid will not report your active account — whether residential or nonresidential — to a credit bureau.
+No. Please be assured that, as our longstanding policy, National Grid will not report your active account to a credit bureau.
 We will refer inactive (closed) National Grid accounts with unpaid balances to a collection agency (not a credit bureau) to pursue payment, after a minimum of 23 days.

 If the collection agency reports my debt to a credit bureau, will it impact my credit score?